-Winter tyres with a tread with a minimum depth of 3.5 mm are compulsory in some sections of the road indicated by signs in the presence of certain weather conditions.
-The obligation to use snow chains, fitted on the driving wheels, can be signalled with short notice in particularly critical conditions, together with a speed limit of 50 km/h.
+Winter tyres are compulsory in some sections of the road indicated by signs in the presence of certain weather conditions.
+The obligation to use snow chains, fitted on the driving wheels, can be signaled with short notice in particularly critical conditions, together with a speed limit of 50 km/h.
 In the event of violation of these rules, your vehicle may be prevented from travelling any further and you could be fined Euro 135.

 There is no obligation to use winter tyres, but you may be fined if you drive in winter conditions with summer tyres and block traffic or if the tyres are deemed defective.
 Snow chains may be compulsory on some sections of road indicated by appropriate signs; the fine for the breach of this obligation is of 100 Swiss francs (about Euro 92).